 Like the sour cherries, and saskatoons, and their harvest.
 The new friends are added to the old, long-lasting ones.
 The new taste of breakfast, the unusual snacks, the new -for me- items on the aisles of a grocery store open my world in ways I could never imagine and allow my creativity to soar!

-Homemade Sour Cherry Whole Wheat Pop Tarts, have the flavor of my love’s childhood combined with my passion for baking.
+The flavor of my love's childhood combined with my passion for baking

-I’ve never had a pop tart, but I am still amazed at some items displayed on the aisles of the big grocery stores.
+Pop tarts were new to me.
+As a matter of fact, I am still amazed at some items displayed on the aisles of the big grocery stores.
 Items that you cannot find in Italy and that therefore are not part of my life growing up.
 I am always full of questions, like a kid experiencing new things, and Loreto is always willing to explain to me and give me a detailed story.
 So when one day I saw these pop tarts in our local supermarket store, I was intrigued and asked my husband what they were.
 He started a beautiful journey back to his childhood and told me about his love for these tarts that never happened to be in his breakfast repertoire or school lunch box.
 Because his Italian mom thought that Zabaione whipped eggs, a salad sandwich or an Italian cold cut sandwich were more appropriate for her kids, and those tarts were just not good.
-Loreto’s kids, on the other hand, enjoyed many of these pop tarts, memories of them popping up from the toaster echoing in their stories.
+Loreto's kids, on the other hand, enjoyed many of these pop tarts, memories of them popping up from the toaster echoing in their stories.

 So here I am, giving a homemade, healthy spin to the beloved pop tarts, so that my husband and stepson can enjoy and go back to their childhood in every bite.
 As for me, I am going to add this taste to the new discoveries of the past few years.
 And I cannot wait....